juliaguida/oystercard/pills/learning_at_makers.md

 * Avoid the walkthroughs as much as possible.
 Spending half an hour struggling might feel painful, but you'll learn so much from following dead-ends.
 Before you look at the walkthrough, follow the whole [escalation process](./escalation_process.md).

-### Weekend challenges
+### End of unit challenges

-* Small projects you build over the weekend.
+* Small projects you build at the end of each unit.

 * You work on them on your own.